 6 effective tips for being more emotionally available:

 1) Take a hard look at the beliefs you have about yourself in your relationship.

 Is there a way to challenge your belief that if your partner gets to truly know you, they will reject you?
-Is there a way both your partner and you can discover reasons why you are lovable and deserving of your partner’s affection?
+Is there a way you both can explore why you are lovable and deserving of your partner’s affection?

 2) Make your partner’s needs and feelings equal to yours.

 Doing this requires empathy and compassion for your partner’s feelings, needs, and requests for closeness.